Oliver-Strange/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between `.forEach` & `.map` is that map will go over data and return a new array, while forEach will just go over data and tell you the index and object.

 2. What is the difference between a function and a method?

+The difference between a function and a method is location.
+Methods are functions assigned within an object, while regular functions are declared on their own.

 3. What is closure?

+Closure is the ability of functions to refer to independent variables and remember the environment where it was created.
+A function might not have its own variables but has access to variables within an outer function.

 4. Describe the four rules of the 'this' keyword.

+Window / Global Binding - .this looks above it, and references the whole window.
+Implicit Binding - .this looks to the left of the dot to see what it references.
+Explicit binding - when .call/.apply/.bind are used, .this will override a constructor function.
+New Binding - .this refers to the new object created by a constructor function.

 5. Why do we need super() in an extended class?

+We need super() in an extended class because it ties what is important to inherit to a parent/child constructor function.
+Used instead of Object.create()

 ## Project Set up